niuguy/blog/source/_posts/Tensorflow101.md

 ```

-Here are the steps showed in the codes above.
+Here are the steps described in the above codes.

 1. Create a graph using Variables and placeholders.
 2. Start a tensorflow session and deploy the graph into the session.